James Baldwin: Saint-Paul-de-Vence

-Baldwin lived in France for most of his later life.
-He also spent some time in Switzerland and Turkey.
-Baldwin settled in Saint-Paul-de-Vence in the south of France in 1970, in an old Provençal house beneath the ramparts of the famous village.
-His house was always open to his friends who frequently visited him while on trips to the French Riviera.
+Baldwin lived in France for most of his later life, using it as a base of operations for extensive international travel.
+Baldwin settled in Saint-Paul-de-Vence in the south of France in 1970, in an old Provençal house beneath the ramparts of the village.
+His house was always open to his friends, who frequently visited him while on trips to the French Riviera.
 American painter Beauford Delaney made Baldwin's house in Saint-Paul-de-Vence his second home, often setting up his easel in the garden.
 Delaney painted several colorful portraits of Baldwin.
 Fred Nall Hollis also befriended Baldwin during this time.
-Actors Harry Belafonte and Sidney Poitier were also regular house guests.
+Actors Harry Belafonte and Sidney Poitier were also regular guests.
+He wrote several of his last works in his house in Saint-Paul-de-Vence, including Just Above My Head in 1979 and Evidence of Things Not Seen in 1985.
+It was also in Saint-Paul-de-Vence that Baldwin wrote his "Open Letter to My Sister, Angela Y. Davis" in November 1970.

 Many of Baldwin's musician friends dropped in during the Jazz à Juan and Nice Jazz Festivals.
-They included Nina Simone, Josephine Baker (whose sister lived in Nice), Miles Davis, and Ray Charles.
+They included Nina Simone, Josephine Baker, Miles Davis, and Ray Charles.
 In his autobiography, Miles Davis wrote:

 I'd read his books and I liked and respected what he had to say.
 As I got to know Jimmy we opened up to each other and became real great friends.
 Every time I went to southern France to play Antibes, I would always spend a day or two out at Jimmy's house in St. Paul de Vence.
 We'd just sit there in that great big beautiful house of his telling us all kinds of stories, lying our asses off....
 He was a great man.

-Baldwin learned to speak French fluently and developed friendships with French actor Yves Montand and French writer Marguerite Yourcenar who translated Baldwin's play The Amen Corner into French.
+Baldwin learned to speak French fluently and developed friendships with French actor Yves Montand and French writer Marguerite Yourcenar, who translated Baldwin's play The Amen Corner into French.
+His last novel, Harlem Quartet, was published in 1987.

-The years Baldwin spent in Saint-Paul-de-Vence were also years of work.
-Sitting in front of his sturdy typewriter, he devoted his days to writing and to answering the huge amount of mail he received from all over the world.
-He wrote several of his last works in his house in Saint-Paul-de-Vence, including Just Above My Head in 1979 and Evidence of Things Not Seen in 1985.
-It was also in his Saint-Paul-de-Vence house that Baldwin wrote his famous "Open Letter to My Sister, Angela Y. Davis" in November 1970.
+Personal life

+Baldwin was openly gay, though he considered sexuality a private matter and did not apply the label—which he felt was too narrow and limiting—to himself.
+According to Dwight A. McBride, Baldwin saw the world in such terms that made him not "exclusively gay, black, expatriate, activist, or the like", but rather "an intricately negotiated amalgam of all of those things, which had to be constantly tailored to fit the circumstances in which he was compelled to articulate himself".